Ivan-Pchelin/genotyping-by-sequencing/README.md

 Here one can find python scripts, used for sorting the world sample of *Trichophyton mentagrophytes* and *T. interdigitale* ITS region sequences.

-The script **puttorights.py** selects nucleotide sequences from infile.txt (Genbank format), containing exact matches with test element.
+The script **puttorights.py** selects nucleotide sequences from infile.txt (GenBank format), containing exact matches with test element.
 The element should be modified directly in the code.

 The script **compactor.py** merges identical sequences into groups (genotypes).
 Its input is in FASTA format.
 The sequences in the input must be cropped.